ghanekarparnika/Generics/README.md

 #Generics
-Worked with C# Generics Type that enables programmers to support Programming Logic and Structure for multiple data types.
-Generics can applied to a Method or a Class.
+Worked with Csharp Generics Type that enables programmers to support Programming Logic and Structure for multiple data types.Generics can applied to a Method or a Class.